 If you landed on this site it is not unlikely that you are searching for information about the generation born after the Millennial generation – or the generation born after the turn of the century.
 After the Millennials is the first and only consultant service and blog designated specifically to this generation.
 Or more precisely, it’s about the future they will shape and be shaped by in the coming years and decades.
-They are sometimes called the New Silents, Generation Z or the Homelanders.
-In this blog I call them Homelanders, but only as a working title.
+They are sometimes called the New Silents, Generation Z or the Homeland Generation.
+In this blog I call them Homeland Generation, but only as a working title.
 Because just like this blog, this new generation is a work in progress and will likely name themselves retrospectively.
-However, empirical observations and generational theories allow us to already start to see some patterns.
+Nonetheless, empirical observations and generational theories allow us to already start to see some patterns.

 My name is Anne Boysen and have studied this youngest generation since they were first conceived.
-Shortly after receiving a masters degree in Strategic Foresight, I was hired to do future oriented market research for one of the largest nutritional companies in the world.
-They wanted to know how parents 5 to 25 years into the future would relate to infant care, child rearing and buying habits and hired a team of futurists to explore cutting edge trends and emerging issues.
+Shortly after receiving my masters degree in Strategic Foresight, I was hired to do future oriented market research for one of the largest nutritional companies in the world.
+They wanted to learn how parents 5 to 25 years into the future would relate to infant care, child rearing and buying habits and hired a team of futurists to explore cutting edge trends and emerging issues.
 I was part of this team as researcher and project manager.
 Today this future is here!

-Through years of exploring this new generation, their parents and the macro-environments they grow up in I have experienced success in forecasting social changes and the new trends that often follow.
-Several of these new trends have manifested themselves and confirmed by quantitative surveys and innovations in product and marketing years later.
+Through years of exploring this new generation, their parents and the macro-environments they grow up in, I have experienced documented success in forecasting social changes and the new trends that often follow.
+Several of these new trends have manifested themselves and been confirmed by quantitative surveys and innovations leading to new product and marketing strategies years later.
 Here are a few examples:

 - Online privacy: Despite the common notion that young people share “everything” online I predicted that younger people will embrace online privacy and ‘ephemeral social media’ experiences.
 Today there are ‘apps for that’.

 - Childhood obesity: In 2011 I envisioned that the rise in childhood obesity would not continue.
-The plateau was reported in 2013 and in early 2014 the CDC could report a 43% decline in childhood obesity.
+A plateau was reported in 2013, and in early 2014 the CDC could report a 43% decline in childhood obesity.

 - Parenting: Based on generational theory and current trends I anticipated that Millennial parents would slow down the trend of overprotecting and over-scheduling children (helicopter parenting).
 I called it Resilience Parenting.
 A new survey reports that Millennial Parents is indeed more likely to embrace this new parenting approach.